dataformsjs/dataformsjs/docs/i18n-readme/README.es.md

 </html>
 ```

 This example uses React with the `jsxLoader.min.js` script for converting JSX to JS directly it the browser and it includes DataFormsJS React Components from `DataFormsJS.min.js`.
 If you copy the contents of this code it will also work in a browser.
+All React Components are also compatible with Preact when using jsxLoader.

 ```html
 <!doctype html>